izzyacademy/DataGenerators/README.md

 If you want to run the service locally, you can compile it with Maven and then set the environment variables before running the jar files

+However, you would have to run each service in a separate window or Terminal Tab seperately.

+Running it on the Kubernetes cluster, via the Helm Charts is my preferred method

 ````shell script

 # Compile the application